Industry Pulse: The latest construction data and statistics

 The National Association of Realtors releases data for existing home sales, which represent the majority of activity in the housing market, each month.
 The report also includes information for the share of first-time buyers purchasing existing properties.

-- Construction Dive Existing-home sales hit highest level in nearly a decade
+- Construction Dive Existing-home sales dip in December but end 2016 on a high note

-- Reuters U.S. existing home sales rise to near 10-year high
+- Reuters U.S. existing home sales fall as supply hits 17-year low

 New home sales